noahehall/theBookOfNoah/0current/security/websecurity.md

 - TLS: transport layer security

-  - arguable what fkn layer this is actually in
+  - arguable what fkn layer this is actually in (some say its not the application layer)
-  - method of encryption that provides both privacy and data integry
+  - method of encryption that provides both privacy and data integrity
   - ensures that

     - privacy: packets intercepted by a third party cant be decrypted without the appropriate encryption keys